3r1cd3ma/SirenePy/README.md

 This python library allows to connect to the INSEE Sirene database with the sirene API easily.
 * [Officiel Sirene API documentation](https://api.insee.fr/catalogue/site/themes/wso2/subthemes/insee/pages/item-info.jag?name=Sirene&version=V3&provider=insee)
-There are many great README templates available on GitHub, however, I didn't find one that really suit my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

 <!--
   ### Built With
   This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.